Last month I was stopped at three roadblocks, shot at, and taken hostage.

 The training was deeply frightening—not only because the instructors and actors were so good at the simulations—but also because it is necessary at all.

 Women for Women International works in some of the most dangerous places to be a woman, providing women survivors of war resources, skills, and knowledge to rebuild their lives.
 The work entails serious risks for the people we serve and our staff.
 We’ve had women in northern Nigeria attacked on the way to training by those who believe women should not be educated; we’ve had our trainers in South Sudan kidnapped for ransom; and most tragically of all, in Afghanistan, one of our men’s engagement trainers—a progressive mullah–killed for supporting women’s rights.
-This year a bomb detonated in the street of our office in Kabul and killed several other NGO employees.
+This year a bomb detonated in Kabul and killed several NGO employees.
 Our staff now work with sandbags lining the walls of their building and have pulled their desks to the middle of the room for greater safety.
 As an organization working in conflict zones, security training for our staff is not an option: it’s a necessity.